-- First Draft of Research Paper Due.
-Bring 2 copies and post a copy to the "Research Paper: Draft 1" forum.
-Minimum of THREE pages required. - Sign up for your final conference using Starfish/My Success Network.
-Stick with the TTh slots at West to avoid having to drive to Central.
+- Third draft of Research Paper due.
+Bring 2 copies and post a copy to the "Research Paper: Draft 3" forum.
+A complete draft plus a works cited page is expected. - Set up your conference with me using Starfish/My Success Network on the MC3 Portal.
+Be sure to pick a non-tutoring slot